 Firms should note that nomenclature practices are continually evolving.
-Consequently, further updates may occur any time the Council believes changes are necessary.
-Additionally, the USAN Council may later choose to incorporate additional infixes based on mechanism of action, to introduce more variation in the names of monoclonal antibodies.
+Further updates may occur any time the Council believes changes are necessary.
+The USAN Council may later choose to incorporate additional infixes based on mechanism of action, to introduce more variation in the names of monoclonal antibodies.

 Elements of a Name